 - 1 Spell, 6 Advanced Actions, 2 Artifacts, 1 Crystal, 5 Units

 - 2 Keeps, 1 Mage Tower, 2 Monasteries, 2 Adventure Sites

 - +12 Fame for Dummy cards and no End of Round announced

 Some more things I learned (and some I still have to)

 - I still have some trouble understanding how red and blue resistances work.
-I know you have to double your attack points, if they are resistant to it, but I don’t get the part where they ignore special actions of that color.
+I know you have to double your attack points if they are resistant to it, but I don’t get the part where they ignore special actions of that color.
 It’s not very clear in the rules.
 What cards does it refer to?
 If an enemy is fire resistant, can I power my rage with red mana or not?

-- I really like the way the game is designed as a puzzle.
-And I don’t just mean a puzzle in a sense how you’re going to get through your turn.
-I mean a puzzle how you’re going to get through the whole map, collect enough fame, skills, actions and units.
+- I like the way the game is designed as a puzzle.
+And I don’t just mean a puzzle in a sense of how you’re going to get through your turn.
+I mean a puzzle about how you’re going to get through the whole map, collect enough fame, skills, actions, and units.
 And time it so, that you get to those cities just in time and strong enough to take them down.
 Hats off to the designer, this is superbly balanced and it shows they have done a lot of testing.

 - There is an element of luck involved in the beginning.
 If you get lucky with your hand and map tiles to get an early tower/keep/dungeon etc, this will only compound later on and you’ll have an easy game. (my game with Tovak)